ScottNorton/VoxelML/readme.md

 - **Web-Based Engine**: The engine is fully web-compatible on devices with a modern web browser and aims for full immersive VR support for use with physically interactive content creation and animation as a project goal.
   - **Client-Server Architecture** *(future)*: Optionally run a server to keep things connected with a TLS encrypted WebSocket client that talks to the state management server, tracking, validating, and flagging changes in real-time.
 - **Machine Learning Integration** *(future)*: ML.NET integration is a key future objective, with some fun stuff like shape recognition and moderation happening on the server side.
 Pending further research as it's more complex than expected, but it's a pillar of this project and must be done.
 A few shotgun implementations will be seen over time.
+- **That's Cool, But Where's the Sound?** *(future)*: Don’t worry, they'll be generated at a blistering 16 bits per second.
+Using a variadic algorithm (fancy talk for "winging it with some parameters"), we'll get ‘close enough’ approximations of sound effects.
+Multiple algorithms will sync together in the same buffer, because who doesn’t love chaos...
+I mean, perfect harmony? :)

 ---